The YAQU PACHA Latin America - South America Team

 Dr. Valentina Franco-Trecu

-Valentina is one of the founding members and co-directors of the research and conservation group Cetáceos Uruguay.
-She started her work on the Uruguayan pinniped populations in 2004 focused on maternal behaviour and continued working on mating systems, feeding habits, reproductive success and interaction with fisheries in the Uruguayan rookery for five years.
-At present she is co-director of the Franciscana Project, working on artisanal and industrial fisheries by-catch of franciscana (Pontoporia blainvillei).
-She is also co-director of the project titled „Diet of the franciscana dolphin in the Uruguayan coast“.
-Se has a Master degree in Biology and her thesis was entitled „Reproductive success and diet of Arctocephalus australis females and its trophic relation with Otaria flavescens in Uruguayan waters“.
+Valentina is one of the founding members and co-directors of the research and conservation group Team Cetáceos Uruguay.
+She began her work on Uruguayan seal populations in 2004, focusing on maternal behavior.
+For five years, she studied mating behavior, feeding habits, reproductive success, and interaction with fisheries in the Uruguayan rookery.
+She is currently co-director of the Franciscana Project, which focuses on Franciscana (Pontoporia blainvillei) bycatch in artisanal and industrial fisheries.
+She is also co-director of the Franciscana coastal dolphin diet project in Uruguay.
+She has a Master's degree in Biology and her thesis was entitled "Reproductive success and diet of Arctocephalus australis females and their trophic relationship with Otaria flavescens in Uruguayan waters".

 Dr. Paula Laporta